jxxcarlson/elm-blackbox/README.md

 ## Customizing

-To edit and recompile BlackBox, proceed as described below.
+For a customized BlackBox,  proceed as described below.

 ### Set-up